NightShade256/Argentum/README.md

 Argentum GB is a simple Game Boy (DMG) only emulator I wrote during 2021.
 It is a fairly accurate emulator that tries to achieve sub-instruction (M-cycle) accuracy.

+The emulator passes all the following tests,

+1. dmg-acid2
-The emulator Passes Blargg's CPU instruction, instruction timing and memory timing tests.
-It also passes the Mooneye GB timer, MBC tests and DMG Acid2.
+2. Blargg's CPU, instruction and memory timing tests

-The things missing from the emulator include Audio support and MBC2 mappers.
+3. Mooneye GB's MBC and timer tests (MBC[1/3/5] are implemented)

+The emulator lacks the following features,

+1. APU (Audio Processing Unit)
+2. FIFO rendering (PPU render one whole scanline at once)
+3. CGB support

 ## Building